 Is one passage correct and the other incorrect?
 Or should we, as followers of Christ, reflect upon both equally as we seek to live out our Christian life?

 Reflect upon both passages in light of what we have been exploring during this session.
 You may wish to write down your thoughts and/or discuss with your mentor or some of your fellow students.

 Does your church ever pray for local organisations, groups, institutions or businesses during the intercessions or on a parish prayer calendar?

 How do you think that these groups would react to knowing that their local church was praying for them on a regular basis?

 If you wish to explore this further you could go and ask them… and if you do go and ask, offer to report your findings to your PCC or leadership team.

 What has been the most significant thing you have learned from this session?
 What has been the most challenging thing?
 LLM(R) students only: please post some of your thoughts in the Forum here

 Blessed are you, Lord our God, for you love all of your creation.
 May we not become so caught up in matters of the Church that we fail to act on matters of mission.
 May we always be seeking ways to reflect your love to world as Creator, Redeemer and Sustainer.
 Amen

-Chose a small number of individuals from your church community (no more than three).
+Chose a small number of individuals from your church community (no more than three), ideally one of these individuals should be someone who is not necessarily involved in regular worship in person, but involved in part of your wider church community, or who accesses church life online.
 Arrange to meet with them individually (either in person or remotely).
 Show each person the video from Faith Pictures that we watched earlier in the session or if you are unable to show them the video read for them the story of the conversation between the women on the bus.

 Without prompting or guiding their thinking in any way ask them how the story of the women on the bus made them feel.
 What are their initial reactions to this story.